Indictment: Soldier in bomb plot wanted to set fire to home

 The station reported that Christian Helms, then 14, brought a gun and other weapons to the school, firing a shot at the school resource officer.
 Helms had also brought pipe bombs to the school in his backpack and had a list of 13 students who were his intended targets.
 Smith was among them.

 WPDE-TV released a video interview recorded in 2011 in which they interviewed Smith and his father after Helms was sentenced to six years.
-In it, Smith said he was often bullied at school because of his cleft pallet.
+The station said that Smith said he was often bullied at school because of his cleft lip.

 His father, Chris Smith, told the station that the teenager who targeted his son idolized the two killers in the Columbine high school attack in 1999.